A sole source justification is appropriate if only one supplier can provide a needed product or service. This should be a rare occurrence.

-- $10K or higher for federal funded accounts and an existing Purchase Agreement is not being used or the purchase is not being made in AggieBuy
+- $10K or higher transaction total for federal funded accounts, AND an existing Purchase Agreement is not being used, OR the purchase is not being made in AggieBuy.

-- $100K or higher for non-federal funded accounts and an existing Purchase Agreement is not being used or the purchase is not being made in AggieBuy
+- $100K or higher transaction total for non-federal funded accounts, AND an existing Purchase Agreement is not being used, OR the purchase is not being made in AggieBuy.

 What Documents are Required?

-In addition, the Individual Disclosure Statement must be completed.
+- In addition, the Individual Disclosure Statement must be completed.
 Each person involved in the recommendation for Sole Sourcing must complete the disclosure form.
-Both forms should be electronically attached to your KFS Requisition (REQS) document.
-These forms are available on the Procurement Forms webpage.
+Both forms should be electronically attached to the KFS Requisition (REQS) document.

 The sole source justification documentation must include: